How to Remove Adhesive From Car

 Method 2: Using Rubbing Alcohol (For Light to Moderate Residue)

-1. Clean and Dry: Ensure the area is clean and dry, just as in Method 1.
+1. Clean and Dry: Ensure the area is clean and dry.

 2. Apply Alcohol: Dampen a clean microfiber towel with rubbing alcohol.
 Don’t soak it, just make it moist.